hal/elemento/README.md

 Handlebars expressions are supported in text nodes and attribute values.

 ### PostConstruct
 Since templated classes cannot have a constructor it's possible to annotate a method with `javax.annotation.PostConstruct`.
-This method will be called from the generated constructor **after** all initialization steps (element mapping, event handlers, handlebars).
+This method will be called from the generated constructor **after** all initialization steps (element mapping, handlebars).
 So it's safe to use the abstract accessor methods and data elements from the initialization method:

 ```java
 @Templated("Todo.html#todos")